hariseldon99/gromacs_sims/htvs.md

+# Comparative Analysis of Two Molecular Docking Strategies
+**(EasyDock vs. HTVS Pipeline)**

+This report compares the scientific merits and limitations of two docking workflows based on the provided documents:

+1. **EasyDock** — a distributed high-throughput docking system built on AutoDock Vina / gnina / smina.
+2. **HTVS Pipeline** — a multi-stage GPU-accelerated workflow including pocket detection, docking, ML rescoring, MM-GBSA, and short MD equilibration.

+---

+## Overview of the Two Strategies

+### **EasyDock (CPU-Distributed Docking Framework)**

+A Python-based platform enabling large-scale CPU docking across distributed nodes using Dask, with automated ligand handling, workflow continuation, and support for Vina-family docking programs.
+Its focus is *throughput and automation*.

+### **HTVS Pipeline (GPU-Accelerated Multi-Stage Workflow)**

+A modular pipeline designed for scientific rigor and accuracy: automated pocket detection, docking with GPUs, ML-based rescoring, MM-GBSA, and short MD equilibration.
+Its focus is *accuracy and physical realism*.

-# 🧬 HTVS Pipeline: Pocket Detection → GPU Docking → MM-GBSA Rescoring → GROMACS Equilibration
+# 🧬 HTVS Pipeline Details: Pocket Detection → GPU Docking → MM-GBSA Rescoring → GROMACS Equilibration

 This repository provides a reproducible, SLURM-ready pipeline for high-throughput virtual screening (HTVS) using open-source tools.
 It automates: